-A classic Blue Ridge Parkway hike, this trail continues onto National Forest land to climb to the summit of one of the area's most well-known peaks.
-Easily visible from most of downtown Asheville, Mount Pisgah's 5721' summit supports the transmission tower for WLOS-TV, channel 13.
-The trail itself is a rocky, steep climb through Northern hardwood forests, and rhododendron and mountain laurel tunnels, to the summit, where 360 degree views await!
+A classic Blue Ridge Parkway hike, this trail continues onto National Forest land to climb to the summit of one of the area's most well-known peaks, which lends its name to numerous other things throughout the region.
+Mount Pisgah is part of the original tract of land sold by the Vanderbilts to the federal government to establish Pisgah National Forest.
+Easily visible from most of downtown Asheville, Mount Pisgah's 5721 ft summit supports the transmission tower for WLOS-TV, channel 13.
+The trail itself is a rocky, steep climb through Northern hardwood forests, and rhododendron and mountain laurel tunnels, to the summit where 360 degree views await!

-In the first half of the hike, you will gain about 200' in elevation.
-The other 550' are gained in the second half, so the second half is much steeper.
+In the first half of the hike, you will gain about 200 ft in elevation.
+The other 550 ft are gained in the second half, so the second half is much steeper.
 The entire hike is very rocky.
 There are some rooty and wet sections as well.

 The trail begins a gentle climb along the slopes of Little Pisgah Mountain.
 The trees are a bit taller here than on the summit, but still quite gnarled and twisted.
 Some of them are hollow, and you may see animals (or people!) inside.
 As usual in these mountains, the sound of a rushing stream not far away can be heard.
 This particular stream is in the valley to your left as you wrap around the upper part of its watershed.